Academic Achievement Program

 M3/M4 Clerkship Directors

-Clerkship Directors must link to this policy on their Clerkship Elentra site.
+Clerkship Directors must link to this policy on their Clerkship Syllabus.
 Clerkship Directors are responsible for notifying and meeting with learners identified as ‘Needs Remediation’ on the OSCE (within two weeks of the OSCE date) for their respective Clerkship.
-It is recommended that Course Directors require that the LIPPMR form be completed by the learner prior to meeting, thus maximizing discussion and meeting efficiency.
+The learner must complete the acknowledgement form before meeting with the Director of Clinical Skills.
 Clerkship Directors must make every effort to meet with learners within two (2) calendar weeks of the OSCE or NBME Clerkship Subject exam (one week is ideal).

 OSSaW Academic Support Staff